danielramirez0/robotsVSdinosaurs/README.md

 Instantiates three Robot objects and three Dinosaur objects

-Robot objects stored in a Fleet and the created Dinosaur objects to be stored in a Herd (the Fleet and Herd use a List to store the objects)
+Robot objects are stored in a Fleet and the Dinosaur objects are stored in a Herd (the Fleet and Herd use a List to store the objects)

 Robot can attack a Dinosaur and a Dinosaur can attack a Robot on a Battlefield